-1 A typical politician's observation in war.-K-H.
+A typical politician's observation in war.-K-H.

-2 It is hard to imagine a more absurd strategical conception.
-Is it not fearful that such men and such minds should be in charge of nations at war and responsible for decisions affecting thousands of lives.
-This is enough to make Mars a pacifist!-K-H.
+It is hard to imagine a more absurd strategical conception.
+Is it not fearful that such an and such $r \ge ds$ should be in charge of nations at war and responsible for decisions affecting thousands to lives.
+This is enough to make Mars a pacifist $1 - K \cdot H$ .